NEONScience/NEON-Data-Skills/tutorials-in-development/spreadsheet-NEON-surface-water-chem.md

 (see Download Data above).

 Let's start by opening the stacked external lab data (swc_externalLabData.csv).
-This csv (comma seperate value) file when opened with Excel contains a single worksheet with the value in it.
+This csv (comma separate value) file when opened with Excel contains a single worksheet with the value in it.

 A good rule is to never do any data manipulations to raw data - **keep raw data raw**.